-Approved August 13, 2015 Approved August 13, 2015 2018 Build Out Year (per NCDOT, an update to the TIA is not required).
 Proposed Development Land Use/Intensity TIA Status 2.
-Hanover Lakes , 2018 Build Out Year (per NCDOT, an update to the TIA
+Hanover Lakes 231 single-family dwellings Approved August 13, 2015 2018 Build Out Year (per NCDOT, an update to the TIA is not required).

 The TIA required improvements be completed at certain intersections in the area.
 The notable improvements consisted of: